UAlbertaALTLab/Lacombe/README.md

 ## Notes on Gold Standard Transcriptions

+The following conventions help improve the reliability of the accuracy report:

-* The gold standard must have hard-coded line breaks in order to receive a reliable accuracy score when measured against the OCR output.
+* The gold standard must have hard-coded line breaks.
+Adding line breaks improved the accuracy score by 5%.
 * The gold standard must have hyphens whenever the original text has hyphens.
+(These were added with the line breaks.)
+* The gold standard must be NFC normalized.
+(This was already done in @DBDacanay's original.)
+* The gold standard must have leading guillemets (`«`) and/or crosses (`x`).
+Adding these improved the accuracy score by 2.09%.

 <!-- LINKS -->